-- · Will this cancer treatment affect what I can eat? - Should I be on a special diet?
-Should I eat only organic foods? - Should I avoid any particular food during treatment? - What other changes to my diet can I expect? - Is it safe to take vitamin supplements? - I'd like to try a special diet I've heard might help.
-Is it likely to cause any harm? - How can I stay strong during treatment? - Should I see a dentist?
+- Will this cancer treatment affect what I can eat? - Should I be on a special diet? - Should I avoid any particular food during treatment? - What other changes to my diet can I expect? - Is it safe to take vitamin supplements? - I'd like to try a special diet I've heard might help.
+Is it likely to cause any harm? - How can I stay strong during treatment? - · Should I see a dentist?